Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Examining Racial Stereotypes in YouTube Autocomplete Suggestions

-\textbf{Descriptive Statistics} \\ Table \ref{tab:stats} shows the descriptive statistics of our final dataset, including the total number of autocomplete results and the number of generative input queries (i.e., queries returning at least one autocomplete suggestion).
-First, our dataset shows differences in the number of autocompletes across different racial groups (Figure \ref{fig:auto_race}) --- `White' group had the highest number of autocompletes (n = 102), followed by the `Black' group (n = 96).
-This number dropped substantially for the Asian (n = 38) and Hispanic (n = 10) groups.
-This suggests that videos with White and Black racial groups are more visible, and the content including them is more likely to be recommended on this platform compared to Asians and Hispanics.
-This shows that YouTube under-represents specific racial groups in its autocomplete suggestions.
+Table \ref{tab:stats} presents the racial distribution in our dataset after the removal of duplicate autocompletes (n=241).
+Our result shows differences in the number of autocompletes across different racial groups --- `White' group had the highest number of autocompletes (n=99), followed by the `Black' group (n=95).
+This number dropped substantially for the Asian (n=37) and Hispanic (n=10) groups.
+This suggests that videos with Whites and Blacks are more visible, and the content including them is more likely to be recommended on this platform compared to Asians and Hispanics.
+This shows that YouTube under-represents minoritized racial groups in its autocomplete suggestions.

-We also observed differences in the number of generative input queries.
-Similar to the number of autocompletes, Whites and Blacks had the most generative input queries, followed by Asians and Hispanics.
-Figure \ref{fig:query_wo_auto_race} shows the number of autocompletes that \textit{do not} generate any autocompletes regarding each racial group.
-We found large differences in the number of such input queries across racial groups.
-Surprisingly, 77 out of 84 (91.6\%) input queries did not generate any autocompletes for Hispanics.
-Similarly, 78\% of our input queries for Asians did not generate autocompletes.
-Lastly, both White and Black had similar results---about 52\% of the input queries did not generate any autocompletes.
+Table \ref{tab:results} (on page 3) shows the racial distribution for the number of autocompletes in each subcategory following our qualitative analysis (n=217).
+These results show that many categories disproportionately represent specific racial groups.
+For example, only Blacks have autocompletes that belong to \textit{Personal Hygiene}, \textit{Financial}, and \textit{Inappropriate Behavior} categories.

+Note that YouTube’s autocomplete system does not strictly follow the exact syntactic patterns of input queries.
+Instead, it seems to generate suggestions based on broader associations between keywords.
+As a result, some of our collected data included autocomplete suggestions that do not include the original query patterns from which they were derived.
+Table \ref{tab:results2} (on the last page below) lists cases where this occurs and that we present as examples in our main manuscript.
+This helps clarify the connections between our input queries and their corresponding outputs.

 \end{sm}